microchip-pic-avr-examples/avr128db48-using-crystal-osc-as-clock-for-rtc-in-sleep-mplab/README.md

 # Configure the External 32.768 kHz Crystal as an RTC Clock Source in Sleep Mode Using AVR128DB48

-This code example demonstrates how to configure an external 32.768 kHz crystal as a clock source to the Real-Time Counter (RTC) module of AVR microcontrollers.
-In this code example, the RTC module of AVR128DB48 microcontroller is supplied with an external 32.768 kHz crystal clock source while the microcontroller is in Sleep mode (Power-Down mode).
-It will show the power consumption by the device in Sleep mode and how external crystal as clock is accurate and consumes less power than the internal high frequency (HF) oscillator.
+This code example demonstrates usage of AVR128DB48 microcontroller for configuring external crystal as peripheral clock source in sleep.
+In this example, external crystal as peripheral clock source in sleep is exemplified using Real-Time Counter(RTC).

 ## Introduction